- What is Invoice Processing

 Using Automated Invoice Processing

-Invoice processing automation uses software to mechanise steps in the invoice lifecycle, like data capture and the approval process.
+Invoice processing automation uses software to mechanize steps in the invoice lifecycle, like data capture and the approval process.
 This can either be run by a human user or completely automated through AI systems.
-This type of solution will automatically extract invoice data (through features like OCR processing) and digitise sending out supplier payments.
+This type of solution will automatically extract invoice data (through features like OCR processing) and digitize sending out supplier payments.

 Ready to embrace the strategic revolution of accounts payable?